-- Structured similarly to current v3.3, and will support a wide range of execution environments which will include HTML. - Development is based on three strands: - Addition of material to cover the integration of X3D into the HTML/DOM environment - Extension of the current node set to cover new technologies, and provide rendering improvements (NOTE: This would previously have been considered as evolutionary development for V3.4) - Resolution of the many comments raised against the current suite of standards.
+X3D v4.0 will be structured similarly to current v3.3, and will support a wide range of executions environments which will include HTML.
+Development is based on three strands:

+- a.
+Addition of material to cover the integration of X3D into the HTML/DOM environment - b.
+Extension of the current node set to cover new technologies, and provide rendering improvements (NOTE: This would previously have been considered as evolutionary development for V3.4) - c.
+Resolution of the many Mantis issues raised against the current suite of standards.